 Case Study shopper experience improved, costs cut for grocery retailer

-Synopsis A Vancouver-Island-based grocery chain contacted Articulate Consultants in hopes that principal consultant Glenn Harrington would take on a new project.
-The 19-store chain wanted Harrington’s wholistic approach to consulting, retail sensibility, and leadership as a project manager.
-The project would address several problems relating to shelf signs and lead to an integrated new approach to store shelves and displays.
+synopsis Spanning a few months in the years 2002 and '03, a Vancouver-Island-based grocery chain contacted Articulate Consultants in hopes that principal consultant Glenn R Harrington would take on a new project.
+The chain then of 19 stores wanted Harrington’s wholistic approach to consulting, retail sensibility, and leadership as a project manager.
+The project would address several problems relating to shelf signs and shopper experience, leading to an integrated new approach to store shelves and displays.

-The marketing office of this grocery chain had gone to Articulate before, mainly for editorial work on special promotional flyers.
-Through this, the insider who selected him for the shelf-sign project knew that Harrington could be relied upon for:
+The grocery chain's marketing department had gone to Articulate before, mainly for editorial work on special promotional flyers.
+Through this, the insider who had chosen Harrington for the shelf-sign project knew that he could be relied upon for:

 This is precisely what they got.
-Once implemented across the chain, the new shelf-sign program would save a six-figure sum in reduced costs each quarter while improving shopper experience.
+Once implemented across the chain, the new shelf-sign program would save a six-figure sum in reduced costs each quarter while improving shopper experience, supporting increased sales and engagement.

-The Problem As a discrete part of this retailer’s operations, shelf signs (all in-store signs identifying products on shelves and in display cases) were, as one person put it, “a whole world unto themselves.”
-This included dedicated staff (File Maintenance Clerks) and equipment (printers, laminators, devices to hold signs in display).
+the problem As a discrete part of this retailer’s operations, shelf signs (all in-store signs identifying products on shelves and in display cases) were, as one insider said, “a whole world unto themselves.”
+This included dedicated staff (File Maintenance Clerks) and equipment (printers, laminators, and various devices to hold and display signs).

-The grocery chain was interested not only in reducing the costs of shelf signs, but also in improving the shopper experience.
-It wanted to make shopping in its stores more brand-distinct and viewed a new shelf-sign program as way to do that in every aisle, if economical.
+The grocery chain was interested not only in reducing the costs of shelf signs, but also in improving shopper experiences related to them.
+It wanted to make shopping in its stores a more brand-distinct experience and viewed a new shelf-sign program as way to do that in every aisle, if cost-effective.

 For example:

-Moreover, each store had file maintenance clerks, a manager for each department, and a store manager – each with their own responsibilities for and habits regarding shelf signs.
-Hence, a non-staff expert (external consultant) was needed to gauge the situation wholistically, prescribe an integrated solution, and lead its implementation.
+Moreover, each store had file maintenance clerks, a manager for each department, and a store manager — each with their own responsibilities for and habits regarding shelf signs.
+Hence, a trusted non-staff expert (an external consultant such as Harrington) was needed to gauge the situation wholistically, to prescribe an integral solution, and to lead its adoption and implementation.

-The Solution - Process To minimize resistance to the new shelf-sign program proactively, Harrington conducted in-store interviews with every department director from head office, every store manager, and a file-maintenance clerk from every store.
-The interviews took place in all 19 stores.
+the solution — process To minimize resistance to the new shelf-sign program proactively, Harrington conducted in-store interviews with every department director from head office, every store manager, and a file-maintenance clerk from every store.
+The interviews took place on the shop floor in all 19 stores.
+Harrington asked the same 17 questions of each.
 The manager of each department where an interview took place also had a chance to be heard.
-Harrington asked 17 questions.

-Interviewing so many people not only created a sense of engagement and inclusion but also reduced the margin of error and broadened the context for interpreting the findings.
-New questions then arose, partly to gauge the suitability of formative recommendations.
+These interviews not only created a sense of engagement and inclusion among and within the stores but also reduced the margin of error and broadened the context for interpreting the findings.
+Then, new questions arose, largely to gauge the suitability of formative recommendations.

 Articulate research included secret visits to several competing stores in the same geographic markets.
-In this way, Harrington sharpened formative recommendations.
+Thus, Harrington sharpened formative recommendations.
 He then crafted of a second set of 17 interview questions for a select group within the client organization.

-Again fully documented, the second set of in-store interviews occurred in various stores of the chain, this time with Harrington taking a more exploratory approach with fewer people, chosen for the value and variety of their perspectives.
-This also sharpened formative recommendations and readied Harrington to seek out and speak to prospective suppliers.
+Again fully documented, the second set of in-store interviews occurred in various stores of the chain.
+This time, Harrington took a more exploratory approach with fewer people, chosen for the value and variety of their perspectives.
+This also sharpened formative recommendations and readied Harrington to select and speak to prospective suppliers.

 Harrington reviewed product catalogues, websites, and estimates from prospective suppliers for paper, printing, and sign mounting devices.
-He reported all progress and his intended direction to senior people in the grocery company to their satisfaction.
-He then held in-person discussions in the client’s offices with client decision-makers and representatives of short-listed suppliers.
+He also reported all progress and his intended direction to senior people in the client organization to their satisfaction.
+He then held in-person discussions in the client’s offices with decision-makers and representatives of short-listed suppliers.

 The result of the process was a report of findings and recommendations.
 It included: